yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/vpc-peers/cloud-add-vpc.md

     identifier: cloud-add-vpc
     parent: vpc-peers
     weight: 10
-isTocNested: false
+isTocNested: true
 showAsideToc: true
 ---

 To set up peering in Yugabyte Cloud, you first create a VPC to host your clusters.
 The VPC reserves a range of IP addresses with the cloud provider you select.
 A VPC must be created before you can configure a peering connection.
-You must set up a dedicated VPC and peering before deploying your cluster.
+You must set up a dedicated VPC before deploying your cluster.

 **VPCs** on the **VPC Network** tab displays a list of VPCs configured for your cloud that includes the VPC name, provider, region, ID, CIDR, local VPC IP address, and cluster to which the VPC is assigned.